t3snake/knowledge-base/Mental Health/Working through Inaction.md

   ```

 ### Stretch your capacity/learning
+If we try to make life too easy, we will actually make it hard.
+We need to stretch our limits.
+We need to try and grasp, understanding or not (outcome) is not important, it is the struggle and difficult that is important.
 It feels bad but that is growth.
 When a video makes it easy, this does not happen.
 Difficulty is where growth is.
-If it is easy, it is insufficient.
+If it is easy, it is insufficient since that is how we got here.
 Difficulty is really `encoding` in your brain, thats how you wrap difficult concepts in your head.
 (Think school time)

 ### Salience - Importance and Relevance
+You might think you want something and you still dont do it, that is because it is not that important/relevant to you, it is only important in some abstract sense.
+A powerful desire is not salience.
 If you want something it might just be a strong desire.
-If I dont do an action even though it is important.
-Importance can look like salience (relevant) or attachment (want it/ need it).
+Importance can look like `salience` (relevant) or `attachment` (want it/ need it).
 Attachment if it leads to negative emotion, you will start avoiding it.

+Ask why is something important for you?
+Ignore the first 3 answers since that is how you got here.
+Then ask "how is it relevant to me"
+Eg: doing an extra subject, most people dont care, for some it is relevant because they need As in all to get into competitive field so they give the extra subject extra care because it is relevant to their ambitions.
+Eg: I am doing this dead end job because it is a stepping stone to a better one.

 ### Novelty
 Likely to absorb more when things are new.
 One way to do it is introduce novelty to tasks.
+How to make things novel?
+Figure it out, stretch your limits, dont use other peoples meta.

 ### Stillness of the mind
 When the mind is still, information sinks in deeper.
 Traumatized kids have still minds on their abusive parents, they are fully tuned in to their parent to detect the smallest fluctuation, in this state the learning goes deep.
+How to make your mind still?
+Meditation, Salience, Novelty.

-## How to order tools
+## How to order tasks

+### Axes over your head
-Deal with the axes over your head.
+Deal with the `axes over your head: The tasks that make it difficult to do other tasks`.
 The huge tasks *looming* over you that you are afraid of.
-Spiritual perspective: looming axes are your karma, you just have to go through it. **Do you want to be ahead of this task or behind it?**
+Spiritual perspective: looming axes are your karma, you just have to go through it.
+Accept that it will suck and there is no way to avoid the suck `Do you want to be ahead of this task or behind it?`
 This tasks hanging over you makes it harder to do other tasks.
 Getting over it gives sense of freedom and release.
 Cleanse the debuff.
 Eg: Uhh I need to get an extension for this paper.
 The action itself is not important, its putting it behind us that is important.
 The reason to act is not to finish or progress but to put it behind you.

+### Cherries on top
 #todo
-**Do the moderately important soul nourishing task first in the morning instead of the most important soul sucking task**.
+**Do the moderately important soul nourishing task second in the morning instead of the moderately important soul sucking tasks (work)**.
 The soul nourishing task require a full tank.
+The moderately important tasks get done in last minute panic in a short time anyway.
-Doing what you love requires you get over the dreadful stuff, because you need.
+Doing what you love requires you get over the dreadful stuff, because you need a full tank.

 ## Shaping your environment
 *Body and mind is not you but your environment*, we need to shape these environments.
 Body and mind wants to do things, not things that you want to do.